ursravis/ClaimWebAPI/README.md

 - You should able to find a **Test API** button at bottom right corner of the page.
 - A popup box will appear to test API method upon clicking above mentioned button.

-Technologies
+Technologies & Patterns
 --------------------

-- ASP.Net WebAPI2.
+- WebAPI2 With ASP.Net MVC Framework.
 - C# Language.
+- Repository Pattern.
 - Sql Server Local dababase file(.mdf)
 - Entity Framework.
-- Ninject.
+- Dependency injection With Ninject.
-- Microsoft UnitTesting Framework.
+- Microsoft UnitTesting Framework With MOQ.

 WebService REST Endpoints
 --------------------